Change Your Image

 Slow, boring, and on the border of parody

-The movie is about a horror movie writer in movies into a big old haunted house with a creepy mysterious blind woman living on the top floor.
-His friend and companion states "sounds like a good plot for a film", unfortunately the film does not seem to confirm her statement.
-The film is slow moving, but does not take advantage of the pace.
+The movie is about a horror movie writer that into a big old haunted house with a creepy mysterious blind woman living on the top floor.
+His friend and companion states "sounds like a good plot for a film", unfortunately the film we are watching does not seem to confirm her statement.
+The film is slow moving with out taking advantage of its pace.
 Long drawn out scenes of your main character walking on the beach and finding messages in a bottle set to indie music, and conversations going over the previous scenes fill a majority of the film.
 While acting and camera work isn't bad, there simply is no substance to the film and nothing new is brought to the table.
 There are no scary moments in the film, unless you count a slamming door as scary.
-Once the ending of the film came around, I wonder if the movie was somehow a misplaced joke that wasn't funny.
+Once the ending of the film came around, I wondered if the movie was somehow a misplaced joke that wasn't funny.
 You will see what I mean when a near replica of a certain Halloween scene is done.

 Mulberry St (2006)

 slightly different approach on over flooded zombie genre